flanasonic/Visible_Gardens/readme.txt

 initdb.py
 **********

 Start here.

-This file contains contains some helpful functions to get our database up and running with current data.
+Some helpful functions created to get the database up and running with current data.

 1. arg_parser
 This uses the argparse module's ArugmentParser class to enable us to add